Healthcare Marketing: Here’s What You Need to Know in 2024

 The previous step was arguably the most important in your strategy because actionable insights are the basis of any successful plan.

-Here’s how you can set your goals and KPIs:
+Here’s how you can set your SMART goals (specific, measurable, attainable, realistic, and time-bound) and KPIs:

 1. Conduct a SWOT analysis:

-• Strengths: What you’re doing right in your marketing efforts
+• Strengths: What you’re doing right in your marketing initiatives (include everything from traditional marketing to social marketing)

-• Weaknesses: Your gaps and mistakes (e.g., inefficient marketing, lack of certain resources, specific product features, etc.)
+• Weaknesses: Your gaps and mistakes (e.g., inefficient content marketing, lack of certain resources, specific product features, incomplete patient journey mapping, etc.)

 • Opportunities: Potential strategies and resources, such as social media trends, new markets, or potential influencers

-• Threats: Potential challenges and issues, such as political issues, changing healthcare regulations, or your competitors’ new resources and marketing strategies
+• Threats: Potential challenges and issues, such as political issues, changing healthcare regulations, changing consumer behavior, or your competitors’ new resources and marketing strategies

 1. Conduct a TOWS analysis: This approach will help you leverage the findings in your SWOT analysis to figure out a strategy.